aponamarev/CarND-MPC-Project/README.md

 [![IMAGE ALT TEXT HERE](Demo.gif)](https://youtu.be/F_VOoaFvCP4)

-This MPC was tunned to achieve a more aggressive driving style.
-The car in this demo reaches speeds of 90mph and slows down quickly to as low as 30mph.
-The performance of MPC is comparable to a competitve human driver.
+Model Predictive Control algorithm was designed to achieve an aggressive driving style similar to the behaviour of a racing driver.
+The project incorporates a demo in a virtual environment.
+The car in the demo reaches top speeds of 90mph and slows down quickly to as low as 30mph.
+The performance of MPC is comparable to a competitive human driver.
 All of the decision regarding steering angle and the optimal speed are made by MPC based on a simple kinematic model of a car.
 The model can be further improved by incorporating more data related to proximity to sounding obstacles as well as by extending the model to incorporate a dynamic model of the vehicle.

 ---